-Binary Templates have a slightly different syntax than regular ANSI C files and are not meant to be fully ANSI compliant.
+Binary Templates and Scripts have a slightly different syntax than regular ANSI C files and are not meant to be fully ANSI compliant.
 The following is a list of important differences between ANSI C and Binary Templates:

 typedef struct